andresbluna/andresbluna/README.md

 - **Tech Stack**: From front-end magic with HTML/CSS/React to backend wizardry with SQL/MongoDB, I've got you covered. 🔧
 - **Methodology**: Agile?
 Check.
 Scrum?
 Got it.
 Kanban?
 Why not?
 I love working in teams and getting things done efficiently. 🔄

-## 🌟 Cool Stuff I've Worked On

-Take a peek at some of the cool projects I've been part of or just want to share:

-- **Project X**: A brief rundown of what it does, why it's cool, and maybe a link to the repo if you're curious. 📂

 ## 🤝 Let's Connect

 Thanks for stopping by!
 Dive into my projects, and let's make something amazing happen together! 🌈